 The quality and risk management systems are in place.
-Meetings are held that include reporting on various clinical indicators, quality and risk issues, and there is discussion of identified trends.
+Meetings are held that include reporting on various clinical indicators, quality and risk issues, and there is review of identified trends.

-There are human resource policies and procedures that guide practice in relation to recruitment, and orientation and management of staff and is based on current good practice.
-A systematic approach to identify and deliver ongoing training supports safe service delivery and includes regular individual performance review.
+There are human resource policies and procedures that guide practice in relation to recruitment, orientation, and management of staff.
+A systematic approach to identify and deliver ongoing training supports safe service delivery and includes individual performance review.